Logo

 These frameworks use different programming languages, and they enable relatively quick recreation of an app for all ecosystems.

 Hybrid applications have several benefits.
-You can make your app available on all major platforms, but you don’t have to build a different app for each platform.
-That’s a lot of saved time and money.
+You can make your app available on all major platforms, but you don’t have to build a different app for each platform and increase the cost of hiring an app developer for this task.
+That’s a lot of saved time and money, especially in combination with hiring nearshore software development team.

 So far, hybrid apps don’t have a big part of the software market.
 They are niche tools used by only a few of the big players, and by several smaller companies.
 Let’s see who uses hybrid application development frameworks.